opencap/protocol/CAPP.md

 }
 ```

-Because we created an account with a proxy domain, we will be unable to create addresses until we verify that we own the proxy.
+It is possible for two users to have the same username on the host server as long as they have different domains.
+In other words aliases must be unique, usernames don't need to be.

-### Validate to the server that we own the proxy
+### Validate to the host server that the user owns the proxy domain

-The format of the TXT record that we need to add to proxy.tld is as follows:
+The format of the TXT record that is added to proxy.tld is as follows:

 ```javascript
 cap: {jwt}